Australian journalist held in China writes 'love letter' home

 SYDNEY, Aug 11 (Reuters) - Australian journalist Cheng Lei, detained in China on national security charges, has described how standing in sunlight for just 10 hours a year feels in a "love letter" to her country.

-Cheng, 48, was a business television anchor for Chinese state television when she was detained by Chinese security officials in August 2020.
+Cheng, 48, was a business television anchor for Chinese state television when she was detained in August 2020 for allegedly sharing state secrets with another country.

-The "love letter to 25 million people" was her first public statement since then.
-It was dictated to consular staff during a visit and released by her partner.
+Her first public statement since her arrest came in what she called a "love letter to 25 million people" which was dictated to consular staff during a visit and released by her partner.

 "In my cell, the sunlight shines through the window but I can stand in it for only 10 hours a year," she wrote.